/>

 About Us

-• Dynamics of nanoparticles in interaction with heterogeneous surfaces
+• Dynamics of nanoparticles in interaction with heterogeneous environments

 • Phase behavior and dynamics of biological macromolecules in their native liquid environment at the nanoscale